Australian Poetry Slam Rules

-All entrants to the Australian Poetry Slam 2012 agree to abide by the following rules and regulations.
+All entrants to the Australian Poetry Slam 2019 agree to abide by the following rules, terms and conditions.

-- ABSOLUTE two minute limit.
-Time starts at your first word or when the timekeeper feels the performance has begun (no additional time allowed for introductions).
-Points will be deducted from the final score for exceeding the time limit — one point for every 30 seconds over time.
+ABSOLUTE two minute limit.
+Time starts at your first word or when the timekeeper feels your performance has begun (no additional time for introductions).
+Points will be deducted from the final score for exceeding the time limit — one point for going over time and an extra point every 30 seconds beyond that.
 For example: At 2:01 minutes you will lose a point.
-At 2:31 minutes you will lose another point...
+At 2:31 minutes you will lose another point.

-- Five judges chosen by the MC at random from the audience.
+Five judges chosen by the host at random from the audience.

-- Judges hold up score cards using a 1 – 10 scale, with 10 being the highest.
+Judges hold up score cards using a 1 – 10 scale, with 10 being the highest.
 Of the five scores for each poet, only the middle three scores are counted.
-The decision of the judges is final.

-- No musical accompaniment.
+No musical accompaniment.
 No props.
-No costumes. (ie; clothing related to the content of your poem)
+No costumes.
+Personal poem transcripts permitted.

-- Two performers with the highest scores in each State's Heats will proceed to the State Final
+Two performers with the highest scores in each heat will proceed to their State, Territory or Regional Final.

-- Employees of libraries or venues that are hosting heats may not compete.
+Staff and volunteers of Word Travels, Australian Poetry Slam and venues that are hosting heats may not compete.

 You may enter more than one heat, but only heats in your state.